- Which offerings am I legally allowed to invest in?

 For Regulation D offerings, only accredited investors may invest, and they have no limits.

-Yes, you can invest via an entity, though we currently do not support self-directed IRAs.
+Yes, you can invest via an entity.

 After you click the green Invest button on the company's profile page, you'll get to your investment confirmation page.
 Under Personal Info, you can add an entity to link to your Wefunder account.